ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 Alternatively, without saving the model, one can directly print the solution to the model.
 Note that an EPEC does not necessarily have a pure-strategy Nash equilibrium or a mixed-strategy Nash equilibrium.
-However, should it have one, we print the multiple pure strategies along with the associated probability for that strategy.
-These are achieved using
+However, should it have one, we print the multiple pure strategies and the associated probability for that strategy.
+One can perform such queries with:

 - :cpp:func:`Algorithms::EPEC::PolyBase::getValProbab`
 - :cpp:func:`Algorithms::EPEC::PolyBase::getValLeadLeadPoly`